nib-components/generator-nib/README.md

   }
 }
 ```
-To find these awesome components and more, checkout [Component github repo](https://github.com/component) and [component.io](http://component.io/).
+To find these awesome components and more, checkout the [Component github repo](https://github.com/component) and [component.io](http://component.io/).

 ###Create a new local component